Best Universities in the Midwest

 Promising Career Opportunities

 Midwestern cities have growing job markets, especially in technology, healthcare, and manufacturing.
 Companies like Epic Systems and Cerner actively recruit from Midwestern universities.
-The Mayo Clinic and Cleveland Clinic provide medical and healthcare students with job opportunities.
+The Mayo Clinic and the Cleveland Clinic provide medical and healthcare students with job opportunities.
 Michigan and Ohio are major hubs for automotive engineering and manufacturing.

 Supportive Student Communities

-How We Ranked the Best Universities in the Midwest for 2025
+How We Ranked the Best Universities in the Midwest

 Key Factors That Influence University Rankings